quinnoshea/claude_builder/README.md

 # Check configuration
 claude-builder /path/to/project config show

-# Note: Some advertised features like --dry-run, --agents-only may not be fully functional
+# Note: Some features like --dry-run, --agents-only may not be fully
+# functional
 ```

 ### Instant Results